Dawnkai/plotter/README.md

 Project used for Embedded Systems project in Poznań University of Technology.
 The goals of this project are:
-* Taking pictures with PI camera
-* Extracting their contours
+* Extracting contours from images
 * Drawing them on A5 paper
 * Saving them in a database for later reusage

+The project currently supports uploading images from computer or taking pictures with PiCamera.

 ## Hardware
 * Raspberry Pi 2 Model B V1.1